 While these tools are helpful, removing the neck is the safest way to make adjustments in this case.
 That said, most telecasters, if I’m not mistaken, just have the truss rod nut at the top of the neck like I’ll show you in a minute.

-Save the strain and save time by utilizing a capo like this one on Amazon during your setup process.
+Save the strain and save time by utilizing a capo like this one during your setup process.
 At the head of your Telecaster, the strings rest wedged in what’s called a nut.
 The nut adds height to your strings, which can be annoying to compensate for.

 We’ll want to hold down all the strings at the first fret to mitigate this issue.
 As you can imagine, barring the first fret while taking measurements can get strenuous and may lead to you making inconsistent height readings.